-2018 - Within the last year the Diocese has removed three clerics pursuant to its policy of zero tolerance.
-Two these instances involve allegations having occurred decades ago.
+2018 - The Diocese removed three clerics pursuant to its policy of zero tolerance.
+Two of these instances involved allegations having occurred decades ago.
 In all three cases, the cleric was immediately removed from ministry, and law enforcement was promptly informed by the Diocese.
 The Diocese cooperated, and continues to cooperate, fully in investigations of child sex abuse.
 Available information was shared to parishioners and to the broader community through the media.
 The Diocese continues to request that if anyone suspects a cleric is guilty of abuse of a minor, he or she should immediately inform law enforcement.